-U.S. immigration laws are extraordinarily complicated.
+U.S. immigration laws are extraordinarily tangled.
 It's been said that the body of immigration law is second only to U.S. tax law in it's complexity.
-Furthermore, even modest mistakes in a visa application, or the evidence provided as part of the green card process, can lead to years-long delays, or even outright denials and deportation.
+Furthermore, even modest mistakes in a visa or green card application, or the evidence provided as part of an immigration application process, can lead to years-long delays, or even outright denials and deportation.
 That makes it a challenge for foreign-born persons who might know nothing about U.S. law at all, much less immigration law!

 For these reasons and more, many people choose to hire an attorney to help smooth the way.

-If you find yourself in deportation or removal proceedings, the lawyer will research the law to find every possible avenue of relief; help you and any witnesses prepare for your court appearance; deal with arcane court procedural requirements and deadlines; write briefs arguing the law on your behalf; and spend hours in the hearing with you, representing you and helping you present your case.
+If you find yourself in deportation or removal proceedings in immigration court, the lawyer will research the law to find every possible avenue of relief; help you and any witnesses prepare for your court appearance; deal with arcane court procedural requirements and deadlines; write briefs arguing the law on your behalf; and spend hours in the hearing with you, representing you and helping you present your case.

 It's important to understand that the judge deciding your case will not steer you to the right answers, though the judge might ask you questions if you don't bring a lawyer.
 Also, the U.S. government will be represented by its own attorney, whose main goal is likely to deport you.
-Only your own attorney will advise you on how best to proceed in court.
+Only your own attorney will advise you on how best to answer questions and otherwise proceed in court.

 Your best bet is usually to talk to several attorneys before committing to one.
-Choose a lawyer with whom you feel comfortable and who has experience with cases similar to yours.
+Choose a highly regarded lawyer with whom you feel comfortable and who has experience with cases similar to yours.